Linux OS Install!

 We typically learn a software program to do a task (any task) on one OS, and then find the learning curve too sharp on another OS, and thus, will respond to the frustration, by critiquing the unfamiliar programs.
 I read this frustration everywhere, but it's not justified; the simpleton is slow to change.
 Even when Windows XP users jumped over to Windows, most had the same problems, via the dreaded learning curve.
 But I found free and open–source software packages easy to learn.
 And then there's gaming; a rapidly advancing side of the PC/laptop world!

-Furthermore; regardless of how easily one learns new or updated programs, Windows and MacOS requires a minimum of hardware resources to function optimally; 8GB+ RAM, 128GB+ SSD, and an Intel Core I5 or I7 Processor.
+Furthermore; regardless of how easily one learns new or updated programs, Windows and MacOS requires a minimum of hardware resources to function optimally; 16GB+ RAM, 128GB+ SSD, and an Intel Core I5+ Processor.
 Conversely, Linux Distros do very well on budget or older hardware, with little performance difference on higher end equipment, depending of course on what it's used for.
 But if you are not tech savvy, there are quality high–end Linux laptops (and here too), and low cost Linux Mint SFF PC's for your HDTV.

 Usage problems will arise when using Windows (even cloud mode) with inexpensive processors; Atom (retired), Celeron or Pentium; or the AMD line of low–end processors.
-Then there is fragmentation; Linux does not need defragmenting because it's all Ext4 (vs FAT & NTFS).
+Then there is W10/11 fragmentation issues; Linux does not need defragmenting because it's all Ext4 (vs FAT & NTFS).

-It is better to have a small but fast SDD with only your OS on it (2.5" or M.2; I prefer PCIe NVMe with an adapter when there's no slot), and then, a peripheral (or external), or mounted drive for all your personal content; especially stuff you cannot recapture online after an OS drive wipe.
+It is better to have a small but fast SDD with only the OS on it (2.5" or M.2; a PCIe NVMe with an adapter when there's no slot), and then, a peripheral (or external), or mounted drive for all personal content; especially what cannot be recaptured online after an OS drive wipe.
 Such separation also eliminates storage device heat passed in tight spaces to the motherboard.

 Run the OS exclusively from a smaller fast internal drive that runs just the OS, so that ransomware (etc) cannot lock you out of your content, or otherwise infect it or destroy it, and always use uBlock Origin, which is an important front line of online defense.
 Hardware can also fail, causing a loss of data, regardless of the OS brand.
 By copying files to be worked on (video, audio, pic, office, cad, etc), onto the main SSD, if anything (that can go wrong) goes wrong, you only lose updates, not the whole file.
 Every business should have all their data backed up regularly onto a Linux based (air gap) PC or server.